Donald Trump is feted by his former rivals in a show of Republican unity after rally shooting

 Immigration was a key theme on Tuesday

-Immigration has long been one of Trump's banner issues, as he has criticized the unprecedented number of migrants entering the country illegally through the U.S. border with Mexico.
-The numbers of unauthorized crossings have fallen abruptly after President Joe Biden issued a rule suspending many asylum claims at the border.
+Trump has criticized the unprecedented number of migrants entering the country illegally through the U.S. border with Mexico.
+The numbers of unauthorized crossings have fallen abruptly after Biden issued a rule suspending many asylum claims at the border.

 At rallies and other campaign events, Trump has pointed to examples of migrants who committed heinous crimes and has blamed migration for the trafficking of drugs like fentanyl, even though federal data suggests many people smuggling fentanyl across the border are U.S. citizens.
 He has vowed to carry out the largest deportation operation in U.S. history.